 - being killed,

-- suffering great bodily injury or
+- suffering great bodily injury or battery with serious bodily injury

 - being raped, maimed, robbed, or the victim of some other "forcible and atrocious crime".